rahatarmanahmed/choo-promise/README.md

 Yup!
 There's [`barracks-promisify-plugin`](https://github.com/myobie/barracks-promisify-plugin), which does pretty much exactly the same thing.
 The only differences (at the time of writing) are:

-- `barracks-promisify-plugin` uses ES6, which you may or may not care about (some tools don't yet support ES6 syntax without pre-transpiling, like uglify)
+- `barracks-promisify-plugin` uses ES6 features, which you may or may not care about (some tools don't yet support ES6 syntax without pre-transpiling, like uglify). `choo-promise` doesn't use ES6 features.
 - `choo-promise` gives you the option to provide your own Promise implementation (like Bluebird) if you want.
+It will default to the native Promise.